 Sec.
-87. (a) The specific control measures for carbapenemase-producing carbapenem-resistant Enterobacteriaceae (CP-CRE) (infectious agent: organisms that are nonsusceptible to at least one (1) carbapenem antibiotic with MIC >=2 μ g/ml or zone diameter <=22 mm (<=21 mm for ertapenem), and meet one (1) of the following criteria:
+87. The specific control measures for carbapenemase producing - carbapenem resistant Enterobacteriaceae (CP-CRE) (infectious agent: organisms that are nonsusceptible to at least one (1) carbapenem antibiotic with MIC >=2 μg/ml or zone diameter <=22 mm, and are positive for carbapenemase production by a phenotypic test (e.g., Modified Hodge or Carba NP)) are as follows:

-- (1) Positive for carbapenemase production by a phenotypic test (e.g., Modified Hodge or Carba NP). - (2) Nonsusceptible to at least three (3) carbapenem antibiotics with MIC >=2 μ g/ml or zone diameter <=22 mm (<=21 mm for ertapenem). - (3) Positive for a carbapenemase gene marker.) are listed in subsection (b). - (b) The specific control measures for carbapenemase-producing carbapenem-resistant Enterobacteriaceae (CP-CRE) are as follows: - (1) An investigation shall be performed by the local health officer within seventy-two (72) hours and include individuals who have shared a residence with the patient in an acute care or long term care facility. - (2) The facility shall initiate contact precautions for CP-CRE; additional precautions should be added if any other transmissible condition is present. - (3) Supplemental measures for a health care facility with CP-CRE transmission include the following: - (A) Refer to the most recent CRE Toolkit from the Centers for Disease Control and Prevention for patient and environmental management of CRE patients. - (B) Consider screening of patients to determine if epidemiologically linked.

-(C) Consider chlorhexidine gluconate bathing.

-(4) Case definition is established by the department.
+- (1) An investigation shall be performed by the local health officer within seventy-two (72) hours and include individuals who have shared a residence with the patient in an acute care or long term care facility. - (2) The facility shall initiate contact precautions for CP-CRE; additional precautions should be added if any other transmissible condition is present. - (3) Supplemental measures for a health care facility with CP-CRE transmission include the following: - (A) Refer to the most recent CRE Toolkit from the Centers for Disease Control and Prevention for patient and environmental management of CRE patients. - (B) Consider screening of patients to determine if epidemiologically linked. - (C) Consider chlorhexidine gluconate bathing. - (4) Case definition is established by the department.